LoopKit/loopdocs/docs/translate.md

     * Please use the translation with care
     * Not available in all regions
     * Some links may not work as expected
-    * Any "code" not protected by blocks may not appear correctly - be sure to click on Original to make sure you a viewing code properly
+    * Any "code" not protected by blocks may not appear correctly - be sure to click on Original to make sure you are viewing code properly

 ## Google Translate Tool Instructions